CogStack/CogStack-NiFi/deploy/SERVICES.md

 All the services are defined in `services.yml` file and these are:
 - `samples-db` - a PostgreSQL database with sample data to play with,
 - `nifi` - a single instance of Apache NiFi processor (with Zookeper embedded) with exposing a web user interface,
+- `nifi-nginx` - used for reverse proxy to enable secure access to NiFi and other services.
 - `tika-service` - the [Apache Tika](https://tika.apache.org/) running as a web service (see: [Tika Service repository](https://github.com/CogStack/tika-service/)).
 - `nlp-gate-drugapp` - an example drug names extraction NLP application using [GATE NLP Service runner exposing a REST API](https://github.com/CogStack/gate-nlp-service),
 - `nlp-medcat-medmen` - [MedCAT](https://github.com/CogStack/MedCAT) NLP application running as a [web Service](https://github.com/CogStack/MedCATservice) and using an example model trained on [Med-Mentions](https://github.com/chanzuckerberg/MedMentions) corpus,